 Zamboaguita is located exactly on the border of two climate types and therefore has a little of both.

 The climate is governed by two main seasons or winds, called the Amihan and Habagat.
 The Amihan wind (from the North) lasts from October to the end of March, while the Habagat (from the South) rules the other half of the year.
-Although not as clearly pronounced as in other tropical countries, the main rainy season starts in mid-June with the most intense part lasting only a few weeks.
+Although not as clearly pronounced as in other tropical countries, the main rainy season starts in mid to late June with the most intense part lasting only a few weeks.
 The hottest month is just before that in May.
 In the rainy season it doesn’t rain constantly though, so although it influences things a little, we can continue our diving and normal conservation work.
-In December there is a small rainy season, but this just brings a few scattered showers really, and makes the climate quite pleasant, with cooler temperatures.
+From July to December we have scattered showers which makes the climate quite pleasant, with cooler temperatures.
 The driest time is in April, when the hillsides and the botanical garden we live in clearly dries up.